 While the trustees and employees of the College all pledge fidelity to the Catholic Faith, the College emphasizes that non-Catholic students are welcome.
 Accordingly, about 10 to 20 percent of freshmen are not Catholic in any given year.

 TMC has a collaborative partnership with Holy Spirit College in Atlanta, Georgia, to operate Sophia Institute Press and the online Crisis Magazine and Catholic Exchange.
-Dr. Fahey oversees the day-to-day operations and serves as president and publisher.
-The College also publishes a semiannual periodical, Second Spring: An International Journal of Faith and Culture.
+Dr. Fahey oversees the day-to-day operations and serves as publisher.
+The College also publishes a semiannual periodical, Second Spring: An International Journal of Faith and Culture

 Currently TMC is located in the New England town of Merrimack, which has about 27,000 residents and is within easy access to Manchester and Nashua.
 Boston is about 50 miles away.
 But the College plans to build a new campus closer to Boston in Groton, Massachusetts, and has plans to grow to about 300 undergraduate students with a graduate program in Merrimack.